olivia3395/olivia3395.github.io/_pages/about.md

 [**MBTI Vibe**](https://mbti-vibe-ten.vercel.app/)
 · [**GitHub**](https://github.com/olivia3395/MBTI-Vibe)<br>

-I built **MBTI Vibe**, a multimodal AI app that analyzes text and images to guess the MBTI vibe your content gives off.
+**MBTI Vibe** is a multimodal AI app that analyzes text and images to guess the MBTI vibe your content gives off.
 Think captions, poems, screenshots, moodboards, and all those tiny digital traces of self-expression.
 It does not claim to tell you who someone “really is.”
 Instead, it asks a much softer and more fun question: what kind of personality atmosphere does this content radiate? 💫

 **Come try it out here:** [**MBTI Vibe**](https://mbti-vibe-ten.vercel.app/).
 See the project here: [**GitHub**](https://github.com/olivia3395/MBTI-Vibe).